-Despite doing my best to confuse Jessica and Chris, I know that they have been to Italy on at least three occasions so far, and I know too that they have had a good wander around Italy as well.
+Despite doing my best to confuse my foreign friends Jessica and Chris, I know that they have been to Italy on at least three occasions so far, and I know too that they have had a good wander around Italy as well.
 For some reason though, they had not eaten Branzino and Orata before.
-Or rather, they had seen them on menus, but had had no idea what they were, and, as you do, had steered well clear of them, again, as you do.
+Or rather, they had seen them on menus, but had had no idea what they were, and had steered well clear of them, again, as you do.
 Such a shame, because Branzino and Orata are very highly regarded in Italy and are very tasty too.

 Put Down That Dictionary!

 Now, before you go lunging for that dictionary, don’t.
 If you have picked it up, put the thing down – now!
 Don’t worry what the translation of Orata is – it is actually Gilthead (Thanks Mr Plotkin!).
 Actually, you may well be non the wiser for knowing.
 There’s a much, much better way.
 Just go and taste it!

 After having sampled both Orata and Branzino, I think you may well find that ‘Orata’ and ‘Branzino’ will become a part of your Italian influenced vocabulary – along with the likes of ‘pasta’, ‘lasagne’, and ‘spaghetti’.

 Remember, Branzino and Orata.
 Note that ‘Branzino’ is also known as ‘spigola’ or ‘ragno’ in other parts of Italy according to Wikipedia.

 Now that Jessica and Chris know that Branzino is Sea bass, and that Orata (Gilthead) tastes pretty good, I imagine they will try these two fish another time.